andykeefe/cryptopals/set7/README.md

 [5] Paar, C. and Pelzl, J. (2010). _Understanding Cryptography_. p.
 320.

 [6] National Institute of Standards and Technology.
+(2005). _Recommendation for Block Cipher Modes of Operation: The CMAC Mode for Authentication_.
+NIST SP 800-38B.

+[7] National Institute of Standards and Technology.
 (2004). _Recommendation for Block Cipher Modes of Operation: The CCM Mode for Authentication and Confidentiality_.
 NIST SP 800-38C.